Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 Make this Pottery Barn knockoff for a saving of about $225.00.
 Now, that is a good incentive to make this rope knot lamp!!
 Go to down home INSPIRATION, for directions and to see how easy it is to do.

-I have an old basket that would look great wrapped like this one.
 Time to do some crafting!
-I notice that the tutorial at THE COUNTRY CHIC COTTAGE explains how to do this project with great directions.
+I notice that the tutorial at Kara Creates explains how to do this project with great directions.

 36. Glass Float & Rope Wreath